 609 W 20th Street

 (We share a building with La Casa de mi Padre and Real Life Fellowship.)

-- We offer a nursery for toddlers to preschool-age.
+- We offer a nursery for toddlers to preschool-age (up to age 4).
 For K to 2nd-graders, we introduce a Little Liturgy of song, story and response time to help transition them into adult worship.
 More details below.

 - There is an elevator on the north side of the building, if you need it.

 - All baptized Christians, including children, are invited to participate in the Holy Eucharist.
 Those who are not baptized or who do not believe they are ready to receive the sacrament are invited to come forward for a blessing from the Priest.
 Click here for a fuller explanation about participating in the eucharist in an Anglican church.

 Please join us!
 You are so welcome!